Isabel Cuchí Coll: Early life and education

 Cuchí Coll was one of six siblings born to Luisa Coll y Cuchí (daughter of Cayetano Coll y Toste) and Luis Cuchí Arnau in Arecibo, Puerto Rico.
+Her sister, Conchita, was the first Puerto Rican woman nominated for the Nobel Peace Prize.

 Cuchí Coll's grandfather Dr. Cayetano Coll y Toste (1850–1930), was a historian and writer.
 Her uncle José Coll y Cuchí was the founder of the Puerto Rican Nationalist Party and her other uncle Cayetano Coll y Cuchí, was once the President of Puerto Rico House of Representatives.
 Her cousin (José's daughter) Edna Coll was an educator and author who founded the Academy of Fine Arts in Puerto Rico.
 Her second cousin, (Edna's son), Jose "Fufi" Santori Coll was a former BSN basketball player, coach and television sportscaster.

 She studied journalism after completing her formal primary and secondary education.
 In the 1920s, Cuchi Coll moved to New York City with her parents and resided at West 84th Street in Manhattan.
 After her father died, she and her brothers Louis, Victor, Enrique and sisters Margarita and Conchita where raised by their mother.